Kendall Jenner Just Quit Her Apps & Is Ready For Her

-I have some app-solutely app-auling news for an app-t group of people: Kendall Jenner is shutting down her personalized website and apps in the year 2018.
-It's a New Years Resolution sure to send shockwaves around the country, but as someone who plans on binge-watching Black Mirror when it comes out in three days, I feel like I myself am one step away from deleting my own apps, social media, and online presence in general.
+I have some app-solutely app-auling news for an app-t group of people: Kendall Jenner is shutting down her personalised website and apps in the year 2018.
+As someone who plans on binge-watching Black Mirror when it comes out in three days, I feel like I myself am one step away from deleting my own apps, social media, and online presence in general.
 (Just kidding, Twitter.
 I could never.)

-Okay, okay: Moving on from my A+ app jokes, let's focus on what going on.
+Okay, okay: let's focus on what going on.
 Jenner says that she will no longer be updating her app and coordinating website site in the coming year.
-The model and social media star announced the news the day after Christmas, which also happens to be the day that everyone is wondering what's going on with her sister Kylie's rumored pregnancy.
+The model and social media star announced the news the day after Christmas, which also happens to be the day that everyone is wondering what's going on with her sister Kylie's rumoured pregnancy.
 So it comes as no surprise that after this year of bombshell-related Kardashian-Jenner news, the only one who isn't constantly being watched by the masses would slowly start to distance herself from providing her fans with around-the-clock, curated updates.

 Advertisement